8n8/diary/README.md

 # Diary

-Diary is a command-line app for recording diary entries.
+Diary is a command-line app for keeping a diary.

 It saves the data in a file called ~/.diary.